python/cpython/Doc/library/sys.rst

    The list of the original command line arguments passed to the Python executable.

-   Note that the elements of *sys.orig_argv* are the arguments to the Python interpreter, while the elements of :data:`sys.argv` are the arguments to the user's script.
+   The elements of *sys.orig_argv* are the arguments to the Python interpreter, while the elements of :data:`sys.argv` are the arguments to the user's script.
    Arguments consumed by the interpreter itself will be present in *sys.orig_argv* and missing from :data:`sys.argv`.